-NSCAD University is pleased to introduce and welcome artist and scholar Dr. Jamie Allen as the first ever Canada Research Chair in Infrastructure, Media & Communications.
+NSCAD University is pleased to introduce and welcome artist and scholar Dr. Jamie Allen as the Canada Research Chair in Infrastructure, Media & Communications.
 Allen’s appointment is grounded in Media Arts, developing public, collaborative study and research capacities.

 Drawing on NSCAD’s legacy as a historic center for conceptual, political and extra-disciplinary artistic tactics and knowledge practices, Jamie Allen’s work develops the Institute of Departments and Organisations.
 The institute is a centre for infrastructure studies that traces the ecological, institutional, territorial, and intersectional effects of the material systems of media and communications.